 Figure 1.
 The Participants of PYC 3rd Knowledge Sharing Series (KSS) 2018.

-On 26th of September 2018, PYC conducted its third edition of Knowledge Sharing Series (KSS).
+On September 26, 2018, PYC conducted its third edition of Knowledge Sharing Series (KSS).
 The main theme of the event is “MEMR Policy Outlook for Indonesia Energy Sovereignty”.
 The event itself aims to be a mean of open discussion for practitioners and academics on policies in the energy sector and the various impacts that follow.
 PYC invited Dr. Herman Darnel, Prof. Hikmahanto Juwana, and Dr. Alexander Wibowo as the speakers, as well as Dr. Ryad Chairil to lead the discussion.

 Prof. Hikmahanto Juwana delivered a topic on the management of upstream oil and gas business activities in terms of Indonesian positive law.
 He started his presentation by talking about the interpretation of “controlled by the state” written in the 3rd sentence in article 33 of the 1945 Constitution of the Republic of Indonesia.
 Based on the results of his research, there is no single interpretation of the term “controlled by the state”.
 Interpretation of “controlled by the state” indicates the involvement of the State and must pay attention to non-legal factors, such as level of economic development, the ability of domestic industries, needs of the government, investment climate, etc. Furthermore, he explained about oil and gas management which are based on Law No. 44 of 1960 and Law No. 22 of 2001.
 He said it will be better if the legal form of Special Task Force Upstream Oil and Gas Business Activities (Satuan Kerja Khusus Pelaksana Kegiatan Usaha Hulu Minyak dan Gas Bumi, SKK Migas) is separated from the state.
 This is because, legally, the existence of SKK Migas is a working unit of the government, which makes the state has a direct cooperative contract with business actors.